Stop overpaying - start transferring money with Ogvio. Sign up, invite friends & grab Rewards now! 🎁

 Once both sender and receiver are using Ogvio, the entire transfer process becomes instant, free, and hassle-free, the way remittance arguably should be.

-Last but not least, Ogvio also plans to release earning features on its platform.
-This means your Ogvio account will go beyond simply sending and receiving money.
+Last but not least, Ogvio has some earning features on its platform.
+This means your Ogvio account goes beyond simply sending and receiving money.

-You can earn passive income by joining the referral program and inviting your friends and family to join Ogvio.
-Considering that it implements 0-fee transfers between users, I'd say this is definitely a win-win solution.
+You can earn rewards by joining the referral program and inviting your friends and family to join Ogvio.
+Given that it offers fee-free transfers between users, I'd say this is definitely a win-win solution.

 Limitation

 But of course, no platform is 100% spotless.
-Since the service has not launched yet, it is hard to find Ogvio reviews that point out its drawbacks.
-So far, I think there is only one potential limitation the platform has: it only supports USD and EUR natively.
+Since the service is still new, I didn't find Ogvio reviews that point out its drawbacks.
+So far, I think there is only one potential limitation some people might see as a drawback: it only supports USD and EUR natively.

 It might seem limiting at first, but let’s try looking at it from a different point of view.
-Because Ogvio automatically converts your balance into either USD or EUR upon deposit, it can act as a pegging mechanism.
+Because Ogvio automatically converts your balance into either USD or EUR upon deposit, it acts as a pegging mechanism.

 What does it mean?
 If you live in an area where the local currency fluctuates constantly, having your funds in relatively stable USD and EUR can help you maintain the value of your money.